Maari (film): Controversies

 Former health minister and politician Anbumani Ramadoss, criticised Dhanush for portraying on-screen smoking in this film.
 Replying to this Dhanush, in an interview, stated "It is a call taken by the director of the film.
 The script and my character of a local thug demanded such a sequence in the film.
-But in real life, I don’t smoke.
+But in real life, I don't smoke.
 And I request my fans to take that as inspiration and not to smoke, and give up smoking if they are smokers."

 Sequel

-A sequel, titled Maari 2, was in the making till April 2018, and announced on 28 October 2018.
-Actress Sai Pallavi portrayed the leading lady role, replacing Kajal Aggarwal, who played in the first part.
-Tovino Thomas, Krishna, and Varalakshmi Sarathkumar were joined in the film's cast, with the former playing the antagonist.
-Yuvan Shankar Raja was signed as the music director, replacing Anirudh Ravichander, who composed music for the previous film.
-Maari 2 was released on 21 December 2018.
+A sequel titled Maari 2, again directed by Balaji Mohan and starring Dhanush, was released on 21 December 2018.

 Legacy

-The glasses used by Dhanush in Maari, is a single original piece.
-There is only one piece of the exact specification of roundness and measurement, and no duplicate and spare version of the glass exists.
-The crew carefully saved the glasses from Maari and used in its sequel.
+The glasses used by Dhanush in Maari is a single original piece.
+There is only one piece of the exact specification of roundness and measurement, and no duplicate or spare version of the glasses exists.
+The makers of Maari carefully preserved the glasses for use in its sequel.
 The outfits worn by Dhanush in this film became popular after its release.
 Robo Shankar parodied Dhanush's character in the film Mannar Vagaiyara (2018).
-Malayalam film actor Dharmajan Bolgatty parodied Dhanush's look in the Malayalam movie Kuttanadan Marpappa directed by Sreejith Vijayan.